Things to See and Do in Corfe Castle

 Why not join a guided walk around the village and out into the countryside or down to the world famous Jurassic Coast?
 There are some amazing views of the village, castle and surrounding area to be seen.

-Cyclexperience offer bike hire from nearby at Purbeck Park.
-Opt for standard or electric bikes, suitable for the whole family.
+Cyclexperience offer bike hire from Purbeck Park located on the edge of the village.
+Choose from standard or electric bikes, suitable for the whole family.
 They'll set you off on a day of adventure to the beautiful golden sand beaches at Studland or perhaps the market town of Wareham.

 Just a few miles outside of Corfe Castle village, you'll find The Blue Pool.
-A tranquil beauty spot set in woodlands and surrounded by heath.
+A tranquil beauty spot and nature reserve set in woodlands and surrounded by heath.
 The Pool has everchanging colours - from blue to turquoise to green.
-Enjoy walking through the woods, trying to spot the fairy doors or maybe a delicious cream tea in the Tea House.
+Enjoy walking through the woods, trying to spot the fairy doors or maybe a delicious cream tea in the Tearooms.

 You can walk to the Blue Pool from the village along the Purbeck Way walking route - its just 3 miles (about 1 hour) each way.